LeMayhem/nightlife/README.md

 ### Events
 <img src="./src/mediafiles/readme/localhost_8000_events.png" width=30%>

-Main page for discovering events, past and future.
-Events are regrouped by date

-<img src="./src/mediafiles/readme/localhost_8000_events_the-magician-album-tour.png" width=30%>

 Here you can discover and follow events.
 Promoters can sign up to create their own events to reach new people.
 Promoters can ask to feature their events.
+Events are regrouped by date

+<img src="./src/mediafiles/readme/localhost_8000_events_the-magician-album-tour.png" width=30%>

 Members can discuss on every events to find friends to hangout with.

 ### Artists